Patrik Baboumian: Career

 Baboumian lifted 162.5 kg in his second attempt in the 2009 German log lift nationals.
 The next year, he set a new German heavyweight log lifting record with 180 kg (396 pounds).
-In 2011, Baboumian competed at the loglifting world championship and placed 4th with a new German overall record of 185 kg.
+In 2011, Baboumian competed at the log lifting world championship and placed 4th with a new German overall record of 185 kg.
 On 21 May 2011, he lifted 190 kg in Finland, winning the local competition.
 He also won "Germany's Strongest Man" in 2011 by winning the open division at the German strongman nationals.
-On September 20, 2015, Baboumian beat his own record by completing the yoke walk with 560 kg in Germany.
+On September 20, 2015, Baboumian beat his record by completing the yoke walk with 560 kg in Germany.

-In 2017, Baboumian featured in the documentary "Empathy" directed by Ed Antoja and that aims to promote a more respectful way of life towards all animals.

-In 2018, Baboumian featured in the Netflix documentary "The Game Changers" directed by Louie Psihoyos, a film that explores nutritional science and showcases elite athletes who only consume plant-based diets.

-In 2022, Baboumian featured in a song and music video called "Strongest Of The Strong" by Kreator, who added thundering backing vocals to the song and appeared in the music video for the song as the comic book character Earthraiser who's fighting for animals and nature.

 Personal life

 Baboumian has been a vegetarian since 2005 and became a vegan in 2011.

 In November 2011, he became the new face of a campaign by the animal rights organization PETA, advocating a vegan diet.
+He has been featured in the 2018 Documentary The Game Changers, where one of the highlights is the record breaking Yoke-walk feat he performed during the 2015 Veg Fest.